Kevinwlee/kevinwlee.github.com/about.md

 ---
 Hello :) I created this site to inpsire you to do more, consume less, and live a life of adventure.
 Take a look around and remember: Be creative, serve others, have fun, and make great things!

 If you're interested in what I do for my day job, you can find all that stuff under the **[Work](/work/)** link.
-If your interested in the things that I'm passionate about outside of work, then checkout the content that I have under **[topics](/topics/)**.
+If your interested in the things that I'm passionate about outside of work, then checkout my **[Blog](/)**.
 I'd love to hear from you, feel free to tweet/email me if you want to chat.

 ### Me